Ethersocial/Proposals/README.md

 # Treasury

-A certain part of the reward from each block is allocated for the Ethersocial Team to fund the further development of the project.

-A certain portion of this budget can be spent for funding community proposals.
+Certain portions of ESN distributed to development organizations can be spent for community proposals.

 # Proposals